SixArm/sixarm_sql_schema_examples/README.md

   * For example, the examples use "create table", not "CREATE TABLE".

-Use a language code suffix when a text field could be different in different languages.

-  * For example, a person's name in English is "Amy" and in French is "Aimée", so use fields "name_as_en" and "name_as_fr".
+### Our field name conventions

-If a field can be a relation and/or freeform text, use two fields, one with field name suffix "_id" and one with field name suffix "_ie" meaning "I.e., in other words".
+If a field can be a relation and/or freeform text, then use two fields, one with field name suffix "_id" and one with field name suffix "_ie" meaning "I.e., in other words".

   * For example, a field name "status_id" is intended to be a relation to the "status" table, and a field name "status_ie" is intended to be freeform text that user can enter.

-Use some of our notable exceptions because they are better at scale.

-  * For example, for range naming we use "start" and "stop", not "begin" and "end", nor "from" and "to".
+If fields are intended to be a range, then prefer "start" and "stop", not "begin" and "end", nor "from" and "to".

+  * For example, the table "event" has a start time and stop time, not a begin time and end time.

 Use a field name with a long meaningful name, not an abbreviation nor initialism.

   * For example, use "latitude", not "lat".

+### Languages

+We prefer to work with multiple languages.
+For example, we often use English, Spanish, Chinese, and many other languages.

+  * For example, a person's name in English is "Amy" and in French is "Aimée".

+We use a naming convention of "{field}_as_{language}".

+  * For example, the table "person" has a field name "name_as_en" meaning "the name as English", and a field name "name_as_fr" meaning the name as French.

+For the example files here, we list English, French, and Spanish.
+This is so you can see how multiple languages can work.

+You can add more languages if you want.

+Some developers prefer different ways of handling languages, naming, internationalization, and localization.
+You can customize the files as you like for your goals.

 ### Types